ESZlab/Population_genomics/Popillia_japonica/Variant calling/Variant calling.md

 Initial filtering is conducted on the snp set to remove a) sites in regions identified as repeated elements and b) sites in contigs characterized by an extreme coverage.

 ### Required software
 vcftools
 bcftools

 ### Input files
 `allsnps.sort.vcf.gz` Called snps (to be filtered).
 `RepeatElements.bed` List of regions identified as repeated elements (to be excluded).
 `contigbuoni_inner` Contigs characterized by a standard coverage (to be reatained).
+The list of repeat elements and of the copntigs used in the analysis will be publicly available on a dedicated repositoriy on Figshare that accompanies the publication. **NOTE FOR REVIEWERS**: a reviewer's link has been created ad interim and shared with the journal to allow private revision of this material.
+If not available, please contact the journal.
+See manuscript for details.

 ### Commands
 ```